 Some surgeries have a really quick turnaround time and recovery.
 Generally the surgeries where they don’t ‘rummage around’ too much have a quicker recovery.
 Surgeries where they open you up extensively or hack bits off and re-attach things elsewhere generally have much longer recoveries.
 I appreciate I’m not a surgeon and that is a gross over simplification of what goes on but it’s a decent rule of thumb.

 If you have been recommended surgery find out what the expected recuperation time is.
 Is that acceptable to you?
 How much will the potential benefits improve your life?
-Weigh up how long the recovery time will be versus the proposed benefits.
 How long have you been out of action already?
 Can you afford to be laid up for a long period again?
 What is the prognosis for the operation you are considering?
 Are there any potential complications?
+What is the surgeon’s success rate?

 Maybe you’ve already tried some conventional physio?
 Did you do all of the exercises as you were asked?
 Research suggest between 50-75% of people don’t!

-Have you tried alternative forms of physiotherapy like ours?
+Have you tried alternative forms of physiotherapy like ours for example?
 We find that when we realign people physically and emotionally magic things start happening.
 Have you considering focusing on the psychological side of your condition?
 What’s going on in life?
 How stressed are you right now?
 How stressful has your life been?
-Have you addressed your baggage?
+Have you addressed these factors to reduce your sensitisation?

 Stress and trauma stay locked in the body physically until released.
 Either by moving on emotionally or finding a way to release it.
 Our hands on treatment being one way.
 Yoga being another.
 Being more aware of how you move is another again.
-We find that most of our clients need to be made aware of how they move or how they react before they are able to choose a better way.
+We find that most of our clients benefit from being made aware of how they move or how they react before they are able to choose a better way.

 From a physical perspective what techniques and approaches have you tried to get your injury better?
 There are countless techniques and approaches within the world of physiotherapy.
-As a practice we use Muscle Activation, Fascial Alignment, Relaxation Techniques, Joint Mobilisation and Sports Massage.
-If non of those work for you there are lots more practices out there that have a whole range of other options.
+As a practice we use Muscle Activation, Fascial Alignment, Relaxation Techniques, Corrective Exercises and Stretching, Joint Mobilisation and Sports Massage.
+If none of those work for you there are lots more practices out there that have a whole range of other options.
 Try them too!

 How Old Are You?

 The older you are the longer it takes to heal.
 Sorry.
 Don’t shoot the messenger.
 It’s just the way it is.
-Factor this into your decision making process.
-Now being young at heart always helps (as we discuss in our last Blog: How To Grow Old Disgracefully).
+The good news is that no matter how old we are we can still heal.
+Factor your age into your decision making process.
+Now being young at heart always helps (as we discuss in our article: How To Grow Old Disgracefully).
 This will literally make your recovery better.
 This is part of a bigger consideration…

 What Kind Of Person Are You?

 As we alluded to above.
 If you’re a happy go lucky young at heart type, your response to surgery will be better.
-If you are more anxious or fearful then you’re the kind of person who might fair a bit worse in terms of recovery.
-It’s always best to be in the best possible mental state before you have any surgery and discuss any concerns and fears you may have before hand with your surgeon and / or physiotherapist.
+If you are more anxious or fearful then you’re the kind of person who might fare a bit worse in terms of recovery.
+It’s always best to be in the best possible mental state before you have any surgery and discuss any concerns and fears you may have beforehand with your surgeon and / or physiotherapist.

 What Do You Want To Get From Your Body?